-We asked pre-and-post natal fitness expert Jessie Mundell to give us some simple, do-at-home exercises for moms to ease back into a fitness routine.
+We asked pre-and-post natal fitness expert Jessie Mundell to give us some simple, do-at-home exercises for mums to ease back into a fitness routine.
 But she had some different advice: take it easy.
 No, seriously, take it easy.

 “The fastest way to get back into your regular fitness routine is actually to do nothing,” says Jessie.
 “Recovery is hugely important in helping your body truly recover from the amazing thing you just did.
 There’s no need to rush!”

 Rushing back into a fitness routine can have all kinds of repercussions later on, according to Jessie, so there’s no need to feel guilty for giving your body the time it needs to recover.

 Two very important areas to re-strengthen after childbirth are your abs, pelvic floor, and glutes.
 And starting (slowly) to re-strengthen your body is something you can do in your own home.

 What it is: Kneel down on one knee in a short lunge stance.
 Squeeze your back leg glutes tight to feel a stretch in the front of the back leg.
 With the arm opposite your lunging leg, reach straight up and then over to the opposite side to increase the stretch.
 Do 10 times each side.

 Why to do it: To help stretch the front of the thighs - the hip flexors and quadriceps muscle groups.
 These can get really tight from lots of sitting while nursing/feeding and holding/rocking the baby, and can cause lower back pain.